vitaly-t/pg-promise/API/README.md

 #### database.manyOrNone(query, [values]) ⇒ <code>[Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)</code>
 **Kind**: instance method of <code>[Database](#module_pg-promise.Database)</code>
 **Summary**: Executes a query that expects any number of rows.
-**Returns**: <code>[Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)</code> - Result of the query call:- when no rows are returned, it will resolve with an empty array;- when 1 or more rows are returned, it will resolve with the array of rows.
+**Returns**: <code>[Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)</code> - Result of the query call:- when no rows are returned, it resolves with an empty array- when 1 or more rows are returned, it resolves with the array of rows.
 **See**: [Database.any](#module_pg-promise.Database+any)
 <table>
   <thead>